amandie-ct/amandie-ct/README.md

 - Integrating frontend code (React.js) with the backend API, written in GraphQL (Apollo)
 - Creating entities and their API resources using Node.js and MongoDB (Mongoose)

-🌱 I’m currently learning Redux and Jest
+🌱 I’m currently learning Jest/Vitest and Norigin Spatial Navigation (lib for SmartTV remote control tracking)

 ----
 :brazil: